How to Make a Room Look Bigger: 7 Tips for Fooling the Eye

 1. Use contrasts and light colors that make rooms look bigger

 Here’s how to make a room look bigger with color.
-(Hint: It’s an optical illusion.) the design world, it’s well known that light paint colors make a room look bigger and brighter.
+(Hint: It’s an optical illusion.)
+In the design world, it’s well known that light paint colors make a room look bigger and brighter.
 Light and bright walls are more reflective, making a space feel open and airy, which helps maximize natural light’s effect.
 Dark shades tend to absorb light, making rooms feel smaller.
-Accent walls to make a room look bigger is another way to go.
+Accenting walls to make a room look bigger is another way to go.
 Accent walls add to the decorative space in color without being too overpowering.
+Start your painting journey with a color palette that suits your style.

 2. Open up your space with creative lighting